 In order to keep our community updated on the latest coronavirus (COVID-19) developments, Cerro Coso is providing this webpage.
 Our goal is to provide you with resources and the latest news on the coronavirus (COVID-19).

-More recent updates are available of the Student Resources Page and the Faculty Resources Page
+More recent updates are available of the Student Updates Page and the Faculty Updates Page

 To ensure the safety of children, staff and students the Child Development Centers are CLOSED during the Coronavirus pandemic.
 For further information contact Jessica Krall at Jessica.email@example.com.

 As instructional activities shift to online or alternative environments, please stay in close contact with your professors for the most up-to-date information regarding your own classes.

 At this time, all student services and learning supports are also transitioning into remote delivery format, with the exception of proctoring.
 These services and supports will be available remotely for a limited time on Monday, March 23rd and Tuesday, March 24th.
 They will be fully open again for all students at posted times starting Wednesday, March 25th.
 At this time, all proctoring services are being suspended in order to decrease the spread of germs and keep students and staff safe.
 Please see the recent communications that have been sent to all students and posted to the Student Resources page.
 Continue to look for updates in your inboxes and on the website.